 PHPUnit

 PHPUnit is the most commonly used testing framework, mainly supporting unit and integration testing.
 Developed by Sebastian Bergmann, it’s considered a programmer-oriented framework.
-PHPUnit can be used by Developers too for test-driven development.
+PHPUnit can also be used by developers for test-driven development.
 Though it can’t be used for End-to-End testing or API testing, this tool finds its place in Unit and Integration testing between Components.
 Almost every PHP framework uses PHPUnit for Unit testing.
 It supports execution via the command line and tests various controllers without extending it.
 PHPUnit can be installed by downloading the PHAR or added as a development-time dependency to your project using Composer.
-You can learn more about PHPUnit here.

 Pros